Bamyan: Geography

-"Bamiyan is located between the Indian subcontinent (to the southeast) and Central Asia (to the north), which made it an important location close to one of the most important branches of the Silk Route".
-Situated on the ancient Silk Route, the town was at the crossroads between the East and West when all trade between China and the Middle East passed through it.
+Situated on the ancient Silk Route, the city was at the crossroads between the four parts of Asia when trade between Central Asia, China, India and the Middle East passed through it.
 The Hunas made it their capital in the 5th century.
-Because of the cliff of the Buddhas, the ruins of the Monk's caves, Shahr-e Gholghola ('City of Sighs', the ruins of an ancient city destroyed by Genghis Khan during the Siege of Bamyan, and its local scenery, it is one of the most visited places in Afghanistan.
+Because of the cliff of the Buddhas, the ruins of the Monk's caves, Shahr-e Gholghola ('City of Sighs'), the ruins of an ancient city destroyed by Genghis Khan during the Siege of Bamyan, and its local scenery, it is one of the most visited places in Afghanistan.
 The Shahr-e Zuhak mound ten miles south of the valley is the site of a citadel that guarded the city, and the ruins of an acropolis could be found there as recently as the 1990s.

-The town is the cultural center of the Hazara ethnic group of Afghanistan.
-Most of the population lives in downtown Bamyan.
-The valley is cradled between the parallel mountain ranges of the Hindu Kush and the Koh-i-Baba.

 Mountains cover ninety percent of the province, and the cold, long winter, lasting for six months, brings temperatures of three to twenty degrees Celsius below zero.
-Mainly Daizangi Hazara people live in the area.
 Transportation facilities are increasing, but sparse.
-Notably, Bamyan is now connected by road to Kabul through Parwan province and Maidan Wardak.
-The connection between Maidan Shar and Bamyan – 136 km long – makes it possible to reach Kabul in a 2-hour drive.
+Notably, Bamyan is now connected by road to several neighboring provinces.
+The connection between Bamyan and Maidan Shar – 136 km long – makes it possible to reach Kabul in a 2-hour drive.
 The connection is almost completed missing just 15 km of paving.

-The main crops are wheat, barley, mushung, and baquli, grown in spring.
-When crops are damaged by unusually harsh weather, residents herd their livestock down to Ghazni and Maidan provinces to exchange for food.